 Field Sobriety Test Refusal: What Are Your Options in Illinois?

 Once you pass the drivers license test, you’re required to do certain things in order to keep that license.
 Your license is conditional, so if you refuse or fail to do those things, you could lose your license for some time.
 That applies to taking a sobriety test.
-By holding a valid license, you provide implied consent to take a sobriety test when a police officer requests once.
+If you refuse the test, you could earn an automatic license suspension.

 How an Illinois DUI Lawyer Can Help

-Call 312-931-5411 or fill out the online contact form below.
+Call 312-931-5411 or fill out the online contact form below to request a consultation.